leosol/storage-based-attacks/redmi-note-5a/README.md

 # Redmi Note 5A (Bypass user lock)
 ## Storage based Attack - using EDL Programmers

-This is just a guide to anybody who has the wright (by being the owner of the data for example) to access files stored in a Redmi Note 5A (MDG6).
+This is just a guide to anybody who has the right (by being the owner of the data for example) to access files stored in a Redmi Note 5A (MDG6).
 To accomplish this task, we will be using the vulnerability described here [Storage based Attack - using EDL Programmers](https://alephsecurity.com/2018/01/22/qualcomm-edl-2/).
 The first tool we need was made by [Reverse Engineer Bjoern Kerler](https://github.com/bkerler/edl).
 The seccond tool is the specially crafted boot image made by AlepthSecurity Team, which can be found [here](https://github.com/alephsecurity/firehorse). **Basically, bootloader will be unlocked, then it will be possible to boot the specially crafted boot image with fastboot (without flashing).
 At the end, you might want to relock your bootloader**

 ## Risks